shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

     ![Environments.](../media/pg-2ss-5-1.png)

     > **Note:** You will use the *Development* environment for all customizations in the labs.
 The *Live* environment will act as your test/production environment.

+### Review
+In this lab, you created a development environment and a live environment.